 P.S. many users have switched to this cover because the warmth and quality are much better (i.e., you get what you pay for).

 I used this babywearing vest from B & Me with my second son, and it was quite possibly my favorite winter gear.
 I wore Leon a lot when he was an infant (hello, free hands to tend to my firstborn).
 In the the depth of winter, this fleece vest was the perfect accessory to keep baby and me warm.
 Simply put it on top of the baby carrier — it expands to make room for baby.
 Seriously genius!
 Plus, it also works for baby bumps, so if you plan on having another baby, you can repurpose it.

 This cover snaps at the shoulder straps of any Ergobaby carrier (although not intuitively, read the directions) and has a water-resistant outer shell and an inner fleece lining.
 Ideal for wind and mild winter days with baby facing in only.

-*Also available in a rain cover for spring time.
+*Also available in a rain cover for rainy days during spring time.

 This cover by BabyBjorn features an outer fabric that is water resistant and windproof and a soft fleece lining to keep your baby warm on chilly winter days.
 You can use the cover whether your little one is facing in or out, and the brand recently updated the design to add a button that allows you to adjust the cover based on your baby’s size.
 It fits all BabyBjorn baby carriers.
 Parents say it’s easy to use and to attach (even when baby is sleeping).